AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/raw_audio_data_android.md

 #### Call the Agora C++ API in a Java project

-The following diagram shows the basic flow of calling the Agora C++ API in a Java project:
+The following figure shows the basic flow of calling the Agora C++ API in a Java project:

 ![](https://web-cdn.agora.io/docs-files/1607913364400)